Overview

 News

-• Aug 2024 - Congratulations to Hyewon, whose work will be presented in MLHC 2024!
+• Aug 2024 - Congratulations to Hyewon and Aparna, whose work has been published in MLHC 2024!

 • Event-Based Contrastive Learning for Medical Time Series [Paper]

-• July 2024 - Congratulations to Jiacheng, whose work will be presented in ICML 2024!
+• July 2024 - Congratulations to Jiacheng, whose work has been published in ICML 2024!

 • Asymmetry in Low-Rank Adapters of Foundation Models [Paper]

-• June 2024 - Congratulations to Haoran, whose work was published in Nature Medicine and featured in MIT News!
+• June 2024 - Congratulations to Haoran, whose work has been published in Nature Medicine and featured in MIT News!

 • The Limits of Fair Medical Imaging AI in Real-World Generalization [Paper]